9 tools. Zero deps. One ecosystem.

 RFCs and ADRs document a decision after it is made. grainulation captures the research process — the evidence gathering, adversarial testing, and conflict resolution that leads to the decision.
 The output brief can serve as your ADR.

-Do I need all eight tools?
+Do I need all nine tools?

 No. Start with wheat alone — it handles the full research-to-decision workflow.
 Add other tools only when you need specific capabilities: farmer for AI permissions, mill for export, silo for reusable knowledge, and so on.